schroeder-g/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

   }
   ```

-- [ ] PATCH /todos/todo/{todoid} - mark a todo as completed.
+- [ ] PATCH /todo/todo/{todoid} - mark a todo as completed.

-- [ ] DELETE /users/user/{userid} - Deletes a user based off of their userid and deletes all their associated todos.
+- [ ] DELETE /users/user/{userid} - Deletes a user based off of their userid and deletes all their associated todo.

 ### Required best practices